mattzcarey/matt-site/blog/mini-speech-on-ai-house-of-lords.md

 ---

-Hello all.
+Good morning.
 I am Matt Carey, an AI engineer and a member of the AI community here in London.
 I will give my views as a practitioner, as an open source contributor, as OpenUK AI advisory board member and as a team lead at a startup building and hiring here in London.

 A quick note about definitions of AI openness.
 I find it funny, almost a quirk that open weights are considered open source.
 I cannot replicate an open weight model from purely the weights alone with no dataset.
 Therefore imo the 'source' is not really open and that model is effectively a black box.
 I have no interpretability on decision making and the best I can be is reactive with my observations.